kaiwood/pnut-butter/README.md

 ## Todo

 - [ ] Implement endpoints where authentication is required
+- [ ] Implement additional parameters for each endpoint / method
 - [ ] Decide if the scope of this library should be expanded to be browser compatible
 - [ ] Leave alpha status
 - [ ] Better documentation